jcalpickard/querent.py/README.md

 # Querent.py

-Querent.py is an experimental software tool for personal tarot practice.
+Querent.py is an experimental software tool for personal tarot practice, supporting introspection and exploration through card-based reflection.
 This Python-based system incorporates both pre-populated traditional card meanings and user-generated interpretations, allowing for the evolution of card meanings over time.
 It requires a physical tarot deck, using card draws as triggers for retrieving and generating information.

-Querent.py is part of "Xamota," some research on structured data and inuitive knowledge I'm doing with [@timcowlishaw](https://github.com/timcowlishaw), as part of our sprawling mutual-aid Python-for-ethnography skill exchange, "[Enxaneta](https://github.com/timcowlishaw/enxaneta)."
-While I work on Querent.py, Tim will be developing [Humus](https://github.com/timcowlishaw/humus), a "composting" database that forgets things.

 ## **Key features:**